kubernetes-sigs/gateway-api/geps/gep-5293/index.md

 ## Prior Art

-The dynamic header modification pattern exists in every serious data plane;
+The dynamic header modification pattern exists in many data planes;
 what varies is *how* it is expressed and what value sources are reachable.

 * **Envoy** exposes substitution command operators (`%REQ()%`,